-To execute Erase Suspend operation, the host drives CE# low, sends the Suspend command cycle (75h/B0h), then drives CE# high.
-The Function Register indicates that the Erase has been suspended by setting the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
-To determine when the device will accept a new command, poll the WIP bit or wait the specified time t{SUS}.
-When ESUS bit is set to "1", the Write Enable Latch (WEL) bit clears to "0".
+To execute the Program/Erase Suspend operation, the host drives CE# low, sends the Program/Erase Suspend command cycle (75h/B0h), then drives CE# high.
+The Function Register indicates that the Erase has been suspended by changing the ESUS bit from "0" to "1", but the device will not accept another command until it is ready.
+To determine when the device will accept a new command, poll the WIP bit or wait the specified time tsus.
+When ESUS bit is issued, the Write Enable Latch (WEL) bit will be reset.

-SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)
+PROGRAM/ERASE SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)

-The Suspend command also allows the interruption of all array Program operations.
-After the Suspend command, other commands include array read operation can be accepted can be accepted.
+The Program/Erase Suspend allows the interruption of all array Program operations.
+After the Program/Erase Suspend command, WEL bit will be disabled, therefore only read related, resume and reset commands can be accepted.
+Refer to Table 8.7 for more detail.